mbarcia/CSV-Payments-PoC/docs/PUBLISHING.md

 To avoid unintentionally triggering a release, follow this recommended workflow:

 1. **Version Preparation**:
+   - Use the Maven Release Plugin to prepare the release:
+     ```bash
+     mvn release:prepare
+     ```
+   - This will update versions, create a tag, and prepare the release in one step
+   - The plugin will prompt for:
+     - The release version (e.g., 1.0.0)
+     - The SCM tag (e.g., v1.0.0)
+     - The next development version (e.g., 1.0.1-SNAPSHOT)

+2. **Perform the Release**:
+   - Deploy the release to Maven Central:
+     ```bash
+     mvn release:perform
+     ```
+   - This will checkout the tagged version and run the deployment process with the `release` profile

+3. **Alternative Manual Process**:
-   - Update the version in the root POM to the desired release version
+   - Update the version using the Maven Versions Plugin:
-   - Run `mvn versions:commit` to propagate version changes (if using versions plugin)
+     ```bash
+     mvn versions:set -DnewVersion=1.0.0
+     mvn versions:commit
+     ```
-   - Test the build with `mvn clean install`
+   - Test the build with `mvn clean install -P release`

-2. **Pull Request Review**:
-   - Open a pull request with version changes
-   - Get team approval before merging

-3. **Tagged Release**:
-   - After merging to main, create a Git tag (e.g., `v1.0.0`)
+   - Create a Git tag (e.g., `v1.0.0`)
    - Push the tag to trigger the GitHub Actions release workflow

 ### Alternative: Manual Release Workflow